 Why depend on chemicals to leave your skin looking its finest when you can use something found in nature?
 Activated charcoal not only works, but it also won’t cause adverse reactions—or lead to pesky breakouts due to chemical reactions.

 Activated charcoal has some pretty impressive antibacterial properties.
-One study even found that it has the ability to destroy E.coli [source].
+One study even found that it can destroy E.coli [source].

 Even with the chemical-laden, store-bought stuff, it’s hard to unclog the pores on your face (and your face contains a whopping 20,000+ of them).

 But activated charcoal does a pretty impressive job.
-It visibly reduces pore size, thanks to its ability to clean out the dirt, grease, and grime inside each one.
+It visibly reduces pore size, thanks to its ability to clean out the dirt, oil, and makeup inside each one.

 The texture of activated charcoal makes it a great, all-natural exfoliator.
 It helps slough off dead skin cells to reveal brighter, smoother, glow-ier, and more youthful-looking skin underneath!